Mirkazemi/CollaborativeCoding/GithubGitlab.md

 ## Collaborative Coding

-In this tutorial, we learn how to make a copy of repository and develope it in a group.
+In this tutorial, we learn how to make a copy of a repository and develop it in a group.

 Github is a distributed version control and source code management tool.
 They provide developers to share software and code in collaboration.
-As a user in Github your can make a copy of codes of someone else and separately work on it.
+As a user in Github you can make a copy of codes of someone else and separately work on it.
 The action of making a copy of a software is called **fork**.
 Once you have forked a repo, you own your forked copy.
 This means that you can edit the contents of your forked repository without impacting the parent repo.

 Please go to the https://github.com/mirkazemi1984/HelloWorldProject On the right hand side of the page you can find the fork button. ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/form.png)